AudDMusic/audd-go/README.md

 ### Offline background music
 Calculate stats of offline music plays.
 Send files or audio streams from multiple devices in the real world into our Music Recognition API.
 ### Audio streams
 Recognize the music that plays on radio stations with AudD real-time music recognition service for audio streams.
 Use the AudD Music DB, or upload your own songs DB.

-(Currently not available with this library, contact api@audd.io if you're interested in the live muisic recognition.)
+See https://streams.audd.io/ for more info.
 <a name="license"></a>
 # License
 [The MIT License (MIT)](LICENSE)